michaelhush/M-LOOP/docs/interfaces.rst

 Python interfaces
 =================

 If your experiment is controlled in python you can use M-LOOP as an API in your own custom python script.
 In this case you must create your own implementation of the abstract interface class to control the experiment.
-This is explained in deatail in the :ref:`tutorial for python controlled experiments <sec-python-experiment>`.
+This is explained in detail in the :ref:`tutorial for python controlled experiments <sec-python-experiment>`.